Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 *Windows Exploit Suggester*

-The `windows-exploit-suggester` tool compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
+The `windows-exploit-suggester` script compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
 It also notifies the user if there are public exploits and `Metasploit` modules available for the missing bulletins.
 It requires the `systeminfo` command output from a Windows host in order to